The origins of farming

 G2a1b-Z30702, Germans, age 16,200 years.

-G2a2a-PF3147, is the smallest of the two subgoups of G2a2.
-It has with its subgroups 10% of the European G. It arose round 16.800 years ago probaly in what later became the first Neolithic areas of Anatolia and spread with other G groups, G-L30 and subgroups, ca 8000 ybp mostly around the Mediterranean along the South and the North coasts and the Islands as Sardinia and Corsica, in Central Europe through the Balkans along the Danube to Western Europe, where it founded the Neolithic culture and now is still found in low percentages, and eastwards to Iran and Azerbaijan.
+G2a2a-PF3147, formed 16.800 ybp, TMRCA 11.800 ybp ,is the smallest of the two subgoups of G2a2.
+It has with its subgroups 10% of the European G. It arose round 16.800 years ago probably in what later became the first Neolithic areas of Anatolia and spread with other G groups, G-L30 and subgroups, ca 8000 ybp mostly around the Mediterranean along the South and the North coasts and the Islands as Sardinia and Corsica, and in the Balcans and Bulgaria. and is still found now in low percentages, and eastwards to Iran and Azerbaijan.
 However it is absent in the North Caucasus.

 G2a2a and its clades, are also treated on the Clade G2a2a page of this website.